 Bowls, Cups and Utensils

 For lunch, we often stuff a tortilla with various foods, and for rehydrating we use a plastic Ball freezer jar (3.2 oz).
 We add water before leaving camp and keep the tortillas, jars and other toppings in a sturdy zip-top Opsak in an outside pocket of my pack for easy retrieval.
 We each carry a GSI Infinity Backpacker Mug (3.5 oz), which is one of my luxuries.
 This is a recent change from the ancient Aladdin insulated mugs I used to use (4.5 oz).
 I like having my hot tea stay hot in the morning so tin cups that freeze over in an instant didn’t cut it.
-We also bring a small plastic cup as an extra to mix milk or other powder, and it has the added benefit of having graduated markings in case we need to measure anything.
+We sometimes bring a small plastic cup as an extra to mix milk or other powder, and it has the added benefit of having graduated markings in case we need to measure anything.

 An adjunct to this article is Meal Planning for the John Muir Trail where I talk extensively about food so I won’t dwell on the topic here.
 Though it’s written about the JMT, the general concepts are the same for any of my trips.

 I’ll just say a little about calories and protein.
 We hike moderate distances of 6-10 miles a day (may include large elevation gains/losses) so our calorie needs are not huge.
 I find that my appetite is suppressed initially due to the exertion and altitude so 2,000 calories a day is sufficient.
 For longer trips of more than a week, my appetite kicks in so I plan for closer to 2,500 calories a day if I can fit it in.
-According to Ultralight guru, Andrew Skurka, 1.5 kg of food per day of typical dehydrated and freeze-dried food should provide 3,000 calories per day.
+According to backpacking experts, 1.5 kg of food per day of typical dehydrated and freeze-dried food should provide 3,000 calories per day.
 You can estimate your caloric needs by using the Harris-Benedict equation.

 See my book, “The Hungry Spork, A Long Distance Hiker’s Guide to Meal Planning” for more information.